ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 {: #faq_byol-cluster}
 {: faq}

 No. BYOL is no longer supported except for migrations or upgrades of existing BYOL clusters.
-Select **I will provide** and enter your own license key only if you are performing an upgrade or migration of an existing BYOL cluster.
+Select **I will provide**, and enter your own license key only if you are performing an upgrade or migration of an existing BYOL cluster.

 ## How do you manage BYOL licenses?
 {: #faq_byol-mgmt}